-Ellen EisemanEllen Eiseman is a public health professional who has focused on capacity building, training, and organization development for more than 30 years.
-Her technical and supervisory experience has included working in more than 25 countries in both the public and private sector and all levels of the health care system helping NGOs, Ministries of Health, Hospitals, and Clinics improve the quality of the services they deliver.
-As a home-office Director, Ms. Eiseman oversaw the Peru Quality Healthcare Project which provided technical assistance to the government of Peru's health sector to improve the quality of health services and successfully completed its work in June 2013.
-Prior to managing the quality healthcare project, she was chief of party on the Mozambique FORTE Saúde project to strengthen the Ministry of Health and director of the Population, Health, and Nutrition Technical Assistance Support (TASC) 2 contract.
-Before joining Chemonics, Ms. Eiseman worked with Pathfinder International, EngenderHealth, Management Sciences for Health, and American Medical International in Latin America, Asia, Africa, Middle East, Europe, and Australia to improve health care management, provide effective public-health related trainings, and develop institutional strengthening programs.
-She holds an M.S.O.D in organization development from American University/NTL, an M.P.H. in health education from the University of California Los Angeles, and a B.A. in Hispanic Civilizations from the University of California Santa Barbara.
-She is fluent in Spanish and proficient in Portuguese.
+Ellen EisemanEllen Eiseman, a current home office director, is a public health professional with more than 30 years experience in capacity building, healthcare management, training, and organization development.
+She has worked on the quality of healthcare services in the public and private sectors of more than 25 countries.
+Previously, Ms. Eiseman oversaw the Peru Quality Healthcare Project and was chief of party on the Mozambique FORTE Saude project.
+Before joining Chemonics, she worked with Pathfinder International, EngenderHealth, Management Sciences for Health, and American Medical International in Latin America, Asia, Africa, Middle East, Europe, and Australia to improve health care management, provide effective public-health related trainings, and develop institutional strengthening programs.
+Ms. Eiseman holds an M.S.O.D in organization development from American University/NTL, an M.P.H. in health education from the University of California Los Angeles, and a B.A. in Hispanic Civilizations from the University of California Santa Barbara.